Steinhaus Filtration and Stable Paths in the Mapper: Acknowledgment

 The volume of an $n$-sphere of radius $R$ is

 and so the volume of union of two $n$-spheres is

 We then compute the Steinhaus distance with Lebesgue measure of two spheres in $\R^n$ and radius $R$ with Euclidean distance $d$ apart as

-This equation provides a mapping from the birth time of the edge in the \v{C}ech filtration to the birth time of the edge in the cover filtration.
-Once an $n$ and $R$ are chosen, the equation readily reduces, producing the birth times of a simplex in the cover filtration. \end{proof}
+This equation provides a mapping from the birth time of the edge in the VR filtration to the birth time of the edge in the Steinhaus filtration.
+Once an $n$ and $R$ are chosen, the equation readily reduces, producing the birth times of a simplex in the Steinhaus filtration. \end{proof}